curityio/spa-using-token-handler/code/spa/README.md

 ## API Requests

 The example SPA makes API requests using HTTP Only secure SameSite cookies via the [ApiClient class](./src/api/apiClient.ts).\
-If required the API calls can be routed to a separate domain via a reverse proxy.
+If required the API calls can then be routed to a separate domain via a reverse proxy.

 ```ts
 const data = await apiClient.getWelcomeData();